Whose Show Is This?: Casting

 The episode stars Tatiana Maslany as Jennifer Walters / She-Hulk, Josh Segarra as Augustus "Pug" Pugliese, Jameela Jamil as Titania, Ginger Gonzaga as Nikki Ramos, Jon Bass as Todd Phelps / HulkKing / Hulk Todd, Mark Linn-Baker as Morris Walters, Tess Malis Kincaid as Elaine Walters, Mark Ruffalo as Bruce Banner / Hulk, Benedict Wong as Wong, Charlie Cox as Matt Murdock / Daredevil, Renée Elise Goldsberry as Mallory Book, Tim Roth as Emil Blonsky / Abomination, and Drew Matthews as Dennis Bukowski.

 Also starring are Nick Gomez as Wrecker, Candice Rose as Aunt Melanie, Michael H. Cole as Uncle Tucker, Nicholas Cirillo as Cousin Ched, Elizabeth Becka as Aunt Rebecca, and Wil Deusner providing motion-capture as Skaar.
+Despite Deusner's casting, Gao stated she was unsure on whether Deusner would reprise the role in future projects or if the role would be recast, noting that decision would be up to Feige.
 News anchors John Gregory, Rachel Brown, and Jovana Lara appear as themselves.
 One of Maslany's She-Hulk stand-ins, Devon Lewis, appeared as the Savage She-Hulk in the opening sequence.
 Within the series' writing room, Eden Lee plays "Writer Jessica" while Justin Miles plays "Writer Zeb", with Gao and fellow series' writers Zeb Wells and Cody Zigler having cameo appearances.
 Marvel Studios' props master Russell Bobbitt cameos as an interviewee on the Disney lot, and Marvel Studios' then-receptionist Matt Wilkie appears as himself at their offices.
 Wilkie had to audition for the role.

 The creatives initially wanted to stunt cast K.E.V.I.N. with "a very handsome [James Bond-type] debonair man in a tuxedo" such as George Clooney or Jon Hamm.
 They also tried to have Feige voice K.E.V.I.N., but he declined.
 Instead, Brian T. Delaney provided the uncredited voice of K.E.V.I.N.
 It was also considered to have Edward Norton appear in the episode instead of Ruffalo when the Hulk went up against the Abomination, since Norton portrayed Banner / Hulk in The Incredible Hulk (2008) when the characters first met.